mirzaim/client-server-chat-app/README.md

 This is a **single-threaded** chat application that uses sockets for communication.

 ## Build
-Build program to build/ subfolder.
+Build the program to `build/` subfolder.
 ```bash
 make
 ```